For those who want greater protection for patio furniture made from iron or steel, powder coating should be considered for the protection they bring.

 Based on your usage, and the finishing you desire to have, you should also get your powder-coated furniture repainted from time to time.

-In this article I would be discussing about the exact steps for refinishing your old patio furniture.
+In this article, I would be discussing the exact steps for refinishing your old patio furniture.

 Hopefully, it will help you to easily protect the metals like iron and steel from external elements and harsh weather conditions.

 But before we proceed further let’s take a look at what is powder coating, why it’s popular, along with its advantages and disadvantages…

 Powder coating is basically the application of dry powder to metal surfaces by way of electrostatic methods.

 The coating (with a smooth flat finish) is usually applied using a low-velocity, air-powered spray gun.

 Once the powder is applied, it is cured to create a layer of protection over the metal to resist oxidation.